Philadelphia Aggravated Assault Lawyers | Fight Back Against Aggravated Assault Charges in PA and NJ

 We are also able to help with cases of second degree felony Aggravated Assault.
-Aggravated Assault is charged as a felony of the second degree when the defendant is charged with causing or attempting to cause bodily injury to someone while using a deadly weapon or something that could be used as a deadly weapon.
-For example, hitting someone with a gun (but not shooting them) could constitute F2 Aggravated Assault.
+It is charged as a felony of the second degree when the defendant is charged with causing or attempting to cause bodily injury to someone while using a deadly weapon or something that could be used as a deadly weapon.
+For example, hitting someone with a gun (but not shooting them) could constitute a felony of the second degree.
 This type of charge is most often seen when the defendant is alleged to have hit someone using some type of ordinary object as a weapon and the complainant did not suffer serious bodily injury.
-Likewise, throwing a heavy object at someone and missing or cutting someone with a knife in a non vital part of the body could be Aggravated Assault as a second degree felony.
+Likewise, throwing a heavy object at someone and missing or cutting someone with a knife in a non vital part of the body could result in second degree felony Assault charges.

 Defenses to Assault with a Deadly Weapon

-Our assault attorneys are able to help in all types of assault cases.
-Many of the common defenses to Aggravated Assault as a first degree felony also apply when Aggravated Assault is graded as a second degree felony.
-For example, self-defense or the defense of others is still a justification for the use of force in an F2 Aggravated Assault cases.
+Our criminal attorneys are able to help in all types of assault cases.
+Many of the common defenses to Aggravated Assault as a first degree felony also apply when prosecutors bring charges which are graded as a second degree felony.
+For example, self-defense or the defense of others is still a justification for the use of force in second degree felony cases.
 Likewise, we are often able to use cross examination or evidence obtained through our investigation to show that the complainant is not telling the truth or that the police have arrested the wrong person.

 In addition to the above defenses, we are often able to show that the object allegedly used in the assault was not a deadly weapon as defined by the Aggravated Assault statute.
 The statute requires that the defendant “attempt[ed] to cause or intentionally or knowingly cause[d] bodily injury to another with a deadly weapon.”
 Further, the statute defines a deadly weapon as “[a]ny firearm, whether loaded or unloaded, or any device designed as a weapon and capable of producing death or serious bodily injury, or any other device or instrumentality which, in the manner in which it is used or intended to be used, is calculated or likely to produce death or serious bodily injury.”
 18 Pa.C.S. § 2301.
 Therefore, in order to obtain a conviction, the Commonwealth must show that the defendant either caused bodily injury with a deadly weapon or attempted to cause bodily injury with a deadly weapon and failed to do so.

-In many cases in which some type of object was used in an assault, the prosecution will charge this section of Aggravated Assault regardless of whether the object involved was actually a deadly weapon.
+In many cases in which some type of object was used in an assault, the prosecution will charge the second degree felony regardless of whether the object involved was actually a deadly weapon.
 When the object is a firearm or knife, then of course, it is a deadly weapon.
 However, when the object is not a firearm, cutting instrument, or something designed to be a weapon, the object is not a deadly weapon unless it is used in such a way that it is “calculated or likely to produce death or serious bodily injury.”
 Given the limitations provided by this definition, it becomes clear that just because something is used to cause bodily injury does not make it a deadly weapon.
 Instead, when the object used was not something that would traditionally be defined as a weapon, the focus is on how the object was used.
-Therefore, in cases in which serious bodily injury did not actually occur, our assault lawyers may be able to show that the object was not used in a manner designed to cause serious bodily injury, which would lead to the dismissal of an Aggravated Assault charge.
+Therefore, in cases in which serious bodily injury did not actually occur, our assault lawyers may be able to show that the object was not used in a manner designed to cause serious bodily injury, which would lead to the dismissal of the felony charge.

-Although second degree Aggravated Assault is not a serious as first degree Aggravated Assault, it is still a serious felony which is punishable by a significant sentence of state incarceration.
+Although second degree Aggravated Assault is not a serious as the first degree felony charge, it is still a serious felony which is punishable by a significant sentence of state incarceration.
 If you are facing any type of assault charge, you need the help of an experienced criminal defense attorney to start building your defense.